ShaoG-R/ranged-mmap/README.md

 The type system ensures:
 - ✅ All ranges are allocated through `RangeAllocator`
-- ✅ Ranges are allocated sequentially, preventing overlaps
+- ✅ Ranges are allocated sequentially/atomically, preventing overlaps
+- ✅ All allocations are 4K aligned for optimal I/O performance
 - ✅ Data length must match range length
 - ✅ Only written ranges can be flushed (via `WriteReceipt`)